knowledgeboard/knowledgeboard.github.io/templates/blog.md

 French GLS.
 For some reason they picked up as soon as I called, so luckily Mark didn't have to wait at all!
 Seems like all is fine and they should arrive tomorrow!
 We'll see, I'm probably gonna wait for them again!

+### 2024-05-22 23:42

+Day done, leg day done.
+Amazing slow slow 130x8,x6 + 120x8 squats.
+Amazing things.
+Also the new off-white shorts!
+Great!

+Work was also fun, Amy found a problem with my wiring test implementation xD "A little dance" xD Well, we had some fun in 275 optimizing pico5000 and the "Fastest fourier transform in the west xD".